Hispanic-Latinx Fellows Program

-Dr. Débora Junker, Assistant Professor of Christian Education
+Dr. Débora Junker, Associate Professor of Critical Pedagogies

-Prior to joining the faculty of Garrett-Evangelical in 2014, Luis Rivera served as faculty member and academic dean and vice president for academic affairs and the James G. K. McClure Professor of Theological Education (2009-13) at McCormick Theological Seminary (PCUSA) in Chicago.
+Dr. Luis Rivera is Associate Professor of Theology.
+He served as the Academic Dean and Vice President for Academic Affairs at Garrett-Evangelical from 2014-2019.
+Prior to joining the faculty of Garrett-Evangelical in 2014, Rivera served as faculty member and academic dean and vice president for academic affairs and the James G. K. McClure Professor of Theological Education (2009-13) at McCormick Theological Seminary (PCUSA) in Chicago.
 Rivera started his teaching career in 1986 when he joined the faculty of the Evangelical Seminary of Puerto Rico (1986 -1995).

 Rivera holds degrees from the University of Puerto Rico (B.A.), the Evangelical Seminary of Puerto Rico (M.Div.), and Harvard University, the Divinity School (Th.M., Th.D.).
 His research and teaching focuses on the theological and hermeneutical challenges posed by the experiences of global migrations and the formation of diaspora communities and congregations amidst multicultural societies in a globalized world.

-Rev. Dr. Osvaldo Vena, Professor of New Testament Interpretation
+Rev. Dr. Osvaldo Vena, Emeritus Professor of New Testament Interpretation

 Born in Azul, Argentina, on October 29, 1950, Osvaldo Vena attended the Buenos Aires Bible Institute of the Christian and Missionary Alliance from where he graduated in 1975 with a Th.B.
 He came to the U.S. in August of 1976 to attend Bethel Theological Seminary in St. Paul, Minnesota, where he obtained a M.Div in 1980.
 During his time at Bethel, he served as a minister in an independent Hispanic congregation in Minneapolis.